jchen023/data-512-a1/README.md

 ## Goal
-The purpose of the project is to demonstrate that I can follow best practices for open scientific research in designing and implementing your project, and make your project fully reproducible by others: from data collection to data analysis through analyzing the English Wikipedia monthly traffic from January 2008 through August 2021.
-The project instruction is provided [here](https://docs.google.com/document/d/1groRZyhgOwBxlSyE4vKEhYa-khKet8iWVaVDAgOH_Y4/edit#).
+The purpose of the project is to demonstrate that students can follow best practices for open scientific research in designing and implementing the project, and make their projects fully reproducible by others: from data collection to data analysis through analyzing the English Wikipedia monthly traffic from January 2008 through August 2021.
+The project instruction is provided [here] by the University of Washington.(https://docs.google.com/document/d/1groRZyhgOwBxlSyE4vKEhYa-khKet8iWVaVDAgOH_Y4/edit#).

 ## Data Description
-The data are monthly English Wikipedia traffic data from Wikimedia Foundation from 2008-2021.
-The data is retrieved using two API
+The data consists of monthly English Wikipedia traffic data from Wikimedia Foundation from 2008-2021.
+The data is retrieved using two API:
 - [Legacy Pagecounts](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts): January 2017 through July 2016; has desktop and mobile data.
 Mobile data doesn't start Oct 2014.
 - [Pageviews](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews): July 2015 onwards; has desktop, mobile web and mobile app data
 - Raw data from Legacy Pagecounts include both spider/crawler and user visitation data, while Pageviews data in the raw folder has filtered out spider/crawler traffic.